brickbots/PiFinder/docs/source/v25_upgrade.rst

 .. image:: images/v25_upgrade/v25_upgrade_19.jpeg

-Open the cable connector on the camera by gently sliding the grey part of the connector towards the cable.
+Open the cable connector on the camera by gently sliding the dark-grey part of the connector towards the cable.
 Once open the cable should come loose easily.

 Unplug the cable and set the camera aside, saving the four m2.5 8mm screws.